raspberrypilearning/dojo-mentoring/en/step_1.md

 --- /collapse ---

 --- task ---
-Review the roles within a Dojo.
+**Review** the roles within a Dojo.
 Which role do you think you are best suited to?
 --- /task ---

-This training will primarily focus on supporting guidance mentors and technical mentors to develop their knowledge and confidence to support young learners.
+--- task ---

+**Watch the video** and write down why you want to volunteer at a Dojo.
+--- collapse ---

+---
+title: Why volunteer at a Dojo?
+---

+<iframe width="640" height="360" src="https://www.youtube.com/embed/iIMnQwEQeYs" title="A Dojo in action" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+--- /collapse ---

+--- /task ---